 - View the Video with Your Child.
 It may be helpful to preview the video first, noting information that might be particularly relevant to your child or vocabulary you might want to review.
 For example, with “Be Confident,” discuss what confidence means: Is confidence something you get all at once or something that builds?
 What are some things you feel confident about?
 How did you develop confidence in this area?
 What would you like to feel more confident about?

 Use the corresponding resources to take the learning further:

-- Fun Page Activity: (see example) Guide your daughter in completing this fun activity to further connect what she learned in the video to her own life.
+- Fun Page Activity: (see example) Guide your child in completing this fun activity to further connect what she learned in the video to her own life.

 Use the "Positively Empowered!"
 Certificate.
 Goal-setting is an important part of mentoring, and this certificate provides an easy and concrete way to help girls set personal goals for developing the skills and knowledge they need to go after their dreams — and track their progress.

 Using the Career Exploration Tools

 Along with ready-to-use Empowerment Lessons, Career Girls offers built-in career exploration tools to engage girls in expanding career awareness, imagining what's possible, and taking important steps to plan for their futures.

 The free Career Quiz is a fun place to start.
 This quick and easy quiz helps girls discover careers that may be a match for their skills and interests, with links to role models who can help them learn more.
 Girls who are natural problem-solvers, for example, can meet Makeda Keegan, an IT Systems Manager.
 Makeda encourages girls not to be afraid of software and coding.
 More important than being good at math, she explains, is being "curious, enthusiastic, and thorough."

 You and your child can also explore by Career Clusters, such as STEM, Health Sciences, and Finance.
 Or, you can jump right into an A to Z tour of Careers and the Role Models who work in them — from an Accountant to a Zoologist.